 Consider your strategy with regards migrating existing data to the new toolset.
 How is the data quality and integrity today, and are there opportunities to cleanse it, or replace it, prior to implementation?

-Also ensure that users of the toolset know it’s coming, through a programme of communication, supplemented by hands-on training in the lead up to the implementation.
+Also ensure that users of the toolset know it’s coming, through a program of communication, supplemented by hands-on training in the lead-up to the implementation.